fanchessfan/SignTalker/README.md

 How to use:

 First download the code as a folder.
 Then, open the folder and unzip ffmpeg.
 Drag ffmpeg out of the zip and into the SignTalker folder.
-To run the application, run SignTalker.exe.
+To run the application, run runSignTalker.bat.
 Command prompt will then pop out.
 It will take 1-2 minutes to process the file and add sign-language captions.
 After it is done, a video with Gavin Newsom alongside a sign-language avatar will automatically open.